 If you haven’t been given a full overview about the specifics including pay rates, minimum hours and working conditions, please check with your HR department and request information and guidance

 Working hours can be interesting, with some respondents describing how their EBA has a three-hour minimum, but if the student is on campus with classes or study, they can use that time on campus as they are not being brought to campus solely for work, which negates that minimum.
 For example, if a student has to come to campus for a lecture/tutorial then they are already on campus, so can complete one hour of work on that day, keeping working time more flexible and in less restrictive blocks of hours, keeping the flexibility ambassadors enjoy.

 Get creative with scheduling

 Scheduling ‘shifts’ during working hours may also be a challenge, but again the creative use of scheduling shifts whilst the student is on campus was seen as the best option.

 Great group work

 If you have the ability to bring in a group of ambassadors, schedule them for a 2-3 hour shift and have them come in to brainstorm ideas and themes for content and/or work on content/FAQ themes.
-Also a great way to be able to meet with your ambassadors in person and ensure you are all on the same page in terms of campaigns and upcoming events and inclusions for your TAP feed
+Also a great way to be able to meet with your ambassadors in person and ensure you are all on the same page in terms of campaigns and upcoming events and inclusions for your feed.

 To sum up